"Nonlocality-of-a-single-photon" based Quantum Key Distribution and Random Number Generation schemes and their device-independent security analysis: Coherence (entanglement) swapping

 Quantum repeaters \cite{repeaters} seem to be one of the necessary tools to perform QKD at long distances.
 The process on which quantum repeaters rely is entanglement swapping which is well known for singlet states \cite{Ent-swapp}.
 However, the analogous process called coherence swapping \cite{coh-swapp} for two copies of single-photon state (\ref{input-state}) is not widely known.
 Therefore, let us recall this basic idea, which would allow for the construction of the quantum repeaters tailored for the proposed QKD algorithm.
 Consider four modes $b_1,b_2$ and $b_1',b_2'$ with both pairs of modes in state (\ref{input-state}).
 Suppose that one wants to entangle the modes $b_1$ and $b_2'$.
 To achieve this, a symmetric beam-splitting operation (\ref{beamspilt}) is performed on the modes $b_2$ and $b_1'$, which are transformed to the output modes $c_1,c_2$.
 Then the resulting state has the following form:

 Clearly if one detects a single photon across modes $c_1$ and $c_2$, then the state of the modes $b_1$ and $b_2'$ can be transformed by local unitary operation to the form (\ref{input-state}).
-Thus one performs coherence swapping in this setup with success rate $\tfrac{1}{2}$.
+Thus one performs coherence swapping in this setup with success rate $\tfrac{1}{2}$. \ks{Let us also note, that if one does not register coincidence of idler photons in both } \mrk{heralding detectors, then simply the coherence swapping procedure is not initiated, equivalently, the run is invalid.}